How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 • Update the emulator

-• Check if the app blocks emulators
+• Check whether the app blocks emulators (some banking/streaming/competitive apps do)

-• Use web/PWA alternative instead
+• Use a web/PWA alternative instead (often the cleanest fix)

 What about iPhone users?